-All users are required to download, fill out and bring the Pediatric Research Alliance Flow Cytometry Facility Biosafety Form to the Cell Sorting Facility prior to their sort being performed.
+All users are required to fill out the Flow Cytometry Facility Cell Sorting Form prior to their sort being performed.

 As of the May 1, 2012 all users that are requesting cell sorting are required to download the Cell Sorting Guidelines from the EHSO.
 A Risk Assesment must be provided to the Flow Cytometry Facility before any sorting can be performed, a template is provided within the EHSO guidelines.